kodlian/AlamofireXMLRPC/README.md

 ```

 ## License
-Alamofire is released under the MIT license.
+AlamofireXMLRPC is released under the MIT license.
 See [LICENSE](LICENSE) for details.

 ## TO DO
 - XMLRPCNode enumeration